DaveyPlugers/cmp-project-collaboration/README.md

 # CMP-project2
 ## MOSIM
 This is the public repository for the code MOSIM (MOnte carlo Simulation of Ising Model), which can be use to analyse the following quantities of 2 dimensional Ising model:
-- Magnetization plot of system
+- Mean magnetization plot of system
 - Spin alignment plot of system
 - Correlation time of system